Bringing a Sharper Lens to Data Reviews: Part 2

-When planning for your time, continue anticipating the risks that implicit biases pose to data reviews.
+When planning for your time, continue anticipating the risks that implicit expectations pose to data reviews.
 For better or for worse, our brains are constantly scanning and assessing our environment, including the people in it.
 This automatic process produces judgments that are often useful as they enable us to make predictions about what will happen and to have expectations.
 They can also be harmful, however, when they rely on negative stereotypes that exist within our society.

 Speak your intentions

 Before diving into the data, reserve a few minutes to explicitly state your intentions.
 Be sure to give voice to what you hope to learn from the data, the goals you have for the time, and the commitments you are making in analyzing the data.
 Affirm your intention to engage in a fair data review process.
 Invite others to help you by recognizing and challenging assumptions, sharing alternative views or perspectives, engaging in productive disagreement, and identifying questions that will require additional follow-up.

 Implicit bias is insidious, in part because it can be so difficult to recognize and acknowledge.
 One approach to recognizing and minimizing the impact of fixed ideas during data reviews is to list the hypotheses you have about what you expect to find in a dataset before you begin reviewing it.
 Then, after reviewing the data, ask yourself: where were my expectations met, where were they not, what role did my assumptions play in making me “see” particular trends in the data, and what were my assumptions preventing me from seeing in these data?

 Another similar strategy is to remove or hide the group labels in charts or tables and then ask reviewers to guess which outcomes belong to which groups.
 Reflecting afterward on where your assumptions were correct or incorrect can be another great way to recognize where expectations may have shown up.
 Using approaches like these to make explicit the expectations we have allows us to better consider what role our expectations play in what we perceive and believe about the data.